Jayden-boop/WRO-2025/README.md

    - Press Pi onto pins through standard mounting holes
    - Install expansion board using same pin mounting method
    - Ensure both boards are seated securely
+   - Connect two USBC ports of the boards
+   - Connect one USBC port of the expansion board with a USBA port of the raspberry pi
 3. **Install LiPo battery**
    - Place rectangular LiPo battery on its side (long edge down)
    - Position between platform sidewalls for friction fit